Tanishq1030/quantforge-demo/README.md

 ## Acknowledgments

 Built as a demonstration of production-grade AI architecture for financial markets.
-This project showcases multi-source data integration, fault-tolerant design, and scalable pipeline patterns suitable for Apache Beam integration.
+This project showcases multi-source data integration with automatic fallback, rate limiting, and fault-tolerant design patterns.

 **Feedback and contributions welcome!**